Advanced Child Safety Solutions

 Clutch Driven Child Safe Solutions

 Clutch-driven manual shading systems are not going away.
-Our Chainhold Tension Device allows for constant tension on the chain, ensuring product safety.
-Our optional Chain Shield provides an added layer of protection by limiting the amount of exposed chain.
+Our Chainhold Tension Device allows for constant tension on the chain, ensuring the product is safe for children and pets.
+Our Chain Shield provides an alternate compliant option that limits amount of exposed chain.

 solutions